 Can I deposit items from previous employment?

 Yes, you are welcome to add research output from previous employments to the UWE Bristol Research Repository.
 You can upload your existing research outputs in bulk by importing a BibTex file.

-Guidance on how to produce a BibTex file and how to upload it is available in a library guide.
+Guidance on how to produce and upload a BibTex file (PDF) is available in a library guide.

 What about copyright?

 We can often make a version of the work available, even if you transferred the copyright to a publisher.

 More information can be found via copyright advice.